apache/hawq-docs/install/install-cli.md

     ```

-## Install PXF Plugins <a id="topic_pnk_4cv_25"></a>
+## Install PXF Plug-ins <a id="topic_pnk_4cv_25"></a>

 If you plan on accessing data in external systems such as HDFS files, Hive or HBase:

 1. Follow the instructions in [Post-Install Procedure for Hive and HBase on HDP](/20/install/install-ambari.html#post-install-pxf) to complete the PXF configuration.

-2. Install the appropriate PXF plugin for the external system.
-We recommend installing the PXF plugin for the desired external system on all nodes in your cluster.
-See [Installing PXF Plugins](/20/pxf/InstallPXFPlugins.html).
+2. Install the appropriate PXF plug-in for the external system.
+We recommend installing the PXF plug-in for the desired external system on all nodes in your cluster.
+See [Installing PXF Plug-ins](/20/pxf/InstallPXFPlugins.html).